 Last Glimpse of Kye Gompa from Distance

-As drove to the opposite of the river, Kye fortress shrinks back against the enormous mountains.
+As driving to the opposite side of the river, Kye fortress shrank back against the enormous mountains.

 Festivals

-Ladarcha Fair is celebrated in August in Kaza as the main cultural observation for tourists.
-Previously hosted in Kibber village as a market for farmers from Kullu, Kinnaur, and Lahul to barter theirs products.
-Other festivals are celebrated in the valley are Tsheshu Fairs and Fagli, and Gustar Festival host in Kye Monastery.
+Ladarcha Fair is celebrated in August in Kaza as the main cultural event for tourists.
+Previously hosted in Kibber village as a market for farmers from Kullu, Kinnaur, and Lahul to barter their products.
+Other festivals celebrated in the valley are Tsheshu Fairs and Fagli, and the Gustar Festival hosted in Kye Monastery.

 Essentials to Pack for Early Winter